streamlink/streamlink-twitch-gui-wiki/Installation.md

     Regular archives (gzipped tarballs) of the latest release can be found on the [Github releases page][streamlink-twitch-gui-releases].

-    Download the archive that is matching your system's architecture (eg. "linux64" for x86_64 systems) and extract it to any directory you want.
+    Download the archive that is matching your system's architecture (eg. "linux64" for x86_64 systems), optionally compare checksums and extract it to any directory you want.
 After extracting, execute the included `add-menuitem.sh` shell script once, so that app icons and menu entries get installed (`remove-menuitem.sh` will remove them).
 This can be done as a regular user, or as root, so that app icons and menu entries get installed system-wide.

     Then simply run the `streamlink-twitch-gui` executable or use the newly added menu entry to launch the application.